 20 Minute Turkey and Bean Soup ~ Rachel Cooks

 - 1 3/4 lbs. lean ground turkey (Or use 2 pounds if that’s the size package you find.)

-- 1 onion, chopped in pieces about 1/2 inch
+- 1 small onion, chopped in pieces about 1/2 inch

 - 2 large orange sweet potatoes, peeled and cut into pieces about 1 inch (often called yams or sweet yams in U.S. grocery stores)

 - 1/2 cup low-sodium soy sauce (gluten-free if needed)